Engin-Boot/pong-stage-AleenaSaleem/Stage0/Continuous-frame-handler.md

 ## Feature

-  This loop keeps running cotinuously until the game is closed.
+  This loop keeps running continuously until the game is closed.
   It takes in game frames at regular intervals and detects activity.

 ## Acceptance Criteria